Every Homeschool

 SonlightEvangelical, ecumenicalDaily, moderateOptional (Sonlight lets families pick)

-Sonlight is the only one of the three that offers families a choice between young-earth and old-earth science materials at older grade levels.
-Abeka and BJU Press are firmly young-earth throughout.
+Sonlight is the only one of the three that offers families a choice between young-earth and old-earth science materials at older grade levels, per the Sonlight science catalog page.
+Abeka and BJU Press are firmly young-earth throughout their published science scope.

 Age fit